 The iPhone 12 and iPhone 13 are close siblings; few differences justify an upgrade from one to the other.
 That said, both remain capable smartphones in 2026 and both run iOS 26, meaning they continue to receive Apple's latest features and security patches.

 Choose the iPhone 12 if you want a powerful everyday smartphone at the lowest possible price.
-With the iPhone 16 now the current flagship, earlier models are available at significant discounts, especially refurbished.
+With the iPhone 17 family now leading Apple's lineup, earlier models are available at significant discounts, especially refurbished.

 One practical note for 2026 buyers: both the iPhone 12 and 13 use Apple's Lightning connector, while iPhone 15 and later switched to USB-C. If you rely on USB-C accessories, factor that into your decision.

-Buying refurbished means the same hardware at a fraction of the price.
-A refurbished iPhone is fully tested, restored to factory condition, and sold with a professional warranty.
-Apple refurbishes its own iPhones and third-party sellers on RefurbMe are vetted for quality and reliability.
+Buying refurbished means the same hardware at a fraction of the price, fully tested, restored to factory condition, and sold with a professional warranty.
+RefurbMe ranks live offers from Back Market, Gazelle, Amazon Renewed, Mac of All Trades, and eBay Refurbished side by side, and Apple refurbishes its own iPhones too, so you can see how the Apple Store price compares.
+Every seller RefurbMe lists is vetted for quality and reliability.

 On RefurbMe, we compare hundreds of refurbished Apple devices from the most reputable sellers.
 Get your refurbished iPhone today.